INDUSTRY NEWSFLASH !

 The Rooftop Access / Worker course provides the student with the course content from the Awareness course in the morning then they are taught the correct techniques of Work restraint, Work Positioning and Fall Arrest systems of work.
 This includes the use of harnesses.
 The envirnoment the Rooftop Access worker may be deployed to is a rooftop environment where there is a risk of falling either through a roof, down a ladder or over an unprotected edge.

 All course fees are shown excluding VAT at 20%.
+The EUSR courses are inclusive of their ID Card.
 All full days courses are inclusive of a buffet meal.